rsvim/rfc/6-ColoringSystem.md

 Cons:

-1. TreeSitter is slower than regex-based engine (to be fare, TreeSitter provides most accurate results and more flexible framework, while regex-based engines provide more buggy results and simple tech solutions).
+1. TreeSitter is slower than regex-based engine, especially on super big files.
 2. TreeSitter parsers need to be compiled (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) on user's local machine, then load into the editor to work with TreeSitter.
 Note: a collection of pre-built parsers can alleviate the need for C/C++ compilers in some popular OS (Windows/Linux/MacOs) and CPU architectures (x86_64/amd64/arm64).

 ## Solution